sympmarc/SPServices/README.md

     //YourTenantNameHere.sharepoint.com@SSL/DavWWWRoot/sites/dev/Shared Documents/SPServices-dev

 >   Note: When using a network path, you may receive an error on first attempt to `deploy`.
 This is likely because Windows is unable to authenticate with the SharePoint server.
-To resolve the issued, use the network path in Windows Explorer to access it directly and enter the appropriate credentials if prompted.
+To resolve the issue, use the network path in Windows Explorer to access it directly and enter the appropriate credentials if prompted.

 To deploy using grunt, run: